Oblarg/whippyunits/README.md

     local_scale
 );

+// local scale literals are available in the "literals" module of the local_scale scope
 #[culit::culit(local_scale::literals)]
 fn example() {
-    use local_scale::*;
+    // trait declarators and the quantity! macro are available in the module use local_scale::*;
     let distance = 1.0.meters();      // automatically stores as 1000.0 millimeters
     let distance = quantity!(1.0, m); // so does this